 Wash and soak Kadalai overnight.
-This needs to be soaked for atleast 6 hours.
+This needs to be soaked for at least 6 hours.
 When you are using it, drain wash again and add enough water to the lentil.

 Heat a pan with oil.
 Add in the mustard seeds and Urad dal.
-When the mustard splutters, add in the onions, green chilies and curry leaves.
+When the mustard splutters, add in the onions, green chilies, and curry leaves.
 Saute till the onions are transparent.

 Then add the cooked channa, salt.
 Combine everything well.

 Simmer and cover for a minute.
-Just before switching it off, add the grated coconut and mix again.
+Just before switching it off, add the grated coconut and mix it again.

-Well this is the extent I can stretch myself!
+Well, this is the extent I can stretch myself!
 I wish you all a great week ahead.
-And for those of you still in your sunday, well have a great day.
+And for those of you still in your Sunday, well have a great day.